Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Physics performance and FPGA cost

 \subsubsection{Physics performance}

-The VBF Higgs problem contains $J$ jet pairs per event, for which a corresponding BDT output score is produced for each pair $\{O_1,\ldots,O_J\}$.
+The VBF Higgs problem contains $J$ jet pairs per event, for which a corresponding BDT output score is produced for each pair $\{O_0,\ldots,O_{J-1}\}$.
 This poses a challenge because the $J$ copies of the BDT would have to be implemented in firmware for the maximum \emph{expected} number of jet pairs per event, in order for the processing to occur in parallel.
 We consider the ideal scenario followed by a more realistic scenario.

 First, we consider the ideal scenario in considering all jet pairs in the event using floating point precision.
-From the list of BDT output scores, we choose the highest value in the list to represent the event's BDT output score, i.e., $O_\textrm{event}=\max\{O_1,\ldots,O_J\}$.
+From the list of BDT output scores, we choose the highest value in the list to represent the event's BDT output score, i.e., $O_\textrm{event}=\max\{O_0,\ldots,O_{J-1}\}$.
 This ideal scenario with floating point values is used to produce the plot in figure~\ref{fig:roc_vbf}.
 The plot shows that the realistic scenario of limiting the number of $J$ to three and using bit-integer approximations do not degrade the result.
 This is discussed below after a discussion of the cut-based results.

 Our BDT curves are compared to two cut-based results.
-The latter uses the cut thresholds from two ATLAS documents, the Run-2 thresholds \cite{ATLAS-DAQ-PUB-2019-001} and the proposed HL-LHC thresholds \cite{CERN-LHCC-2017-020}.
+The latter uses the ATLAS-inspired cut thresholds from ATLAS documents, the Run-2 thresholds in \cite{ATLAS-DAQ-PUB-2019-001} and the proposed HL-LHC thresholds in \cite{CERN-LHCC-2017-020}.
 The list of thresholds are given in the appendix (table \ref{table:cuts_vbf}).
 We implement the cut-based approach using the same samples as described for the BDT training.
 For the cut-based classifiers, an event passes if any of the jet pairs pass the cut requirements.

 The $y$-axis shows $\varepsilon_B$ in a logarithmic scale because, for this physics scenario, one is interested in a very large rejection of the multijet process.
-For typical use cases the most optimal combination is a point with the high value of signal acceptance and the low value of background acceptance.
+A small acceptance of multijet background is needed due to the relatively large inelastic $pp$ cross section of approximately $80\,\textrm{mb}$ \cite{Aaboud:2016mmw}, combined with relatively high instantaneous luminosity values reaching $2\cdot 10^{34}\,\textrm{cm}^{-2}\textrm{s}^{-1}$ \cite{ATLAS-CONF-2019-021}.
+In comparison, the expected inclusive signal cross sections of VBF Higgs is ten orders of magnitude smaller than the background at approximately $3.8\,\textrm{pb}$ \cite{deFlorian:2016spz}.
+For typical use cases the most optimal combination is a point with the high value of signal acceptance and the low value of background acceptance, $\varepsilon_B$ typically less than $10^{-4}$.
 In this representation of $\varepsilon_S$ vs.\ $\log(\varepsilon_B)$, an operating point towards the right-bottom corner of the plot offers the optimal combination.